On the Day of the TExMaT Test

 - If you have health-related needs that require you to bring equipment, beverages or snacks into the testing room or to take extra or extended breaks, you need to follow the accommodations request procedures in the Bulletin Supplement for Test Takers with Disabilities or Health-Related Needs.

-- Cell phones, smartphones (e.g., BlackBerry, iPhone), PDAs and other electronic, listening, recording or photographic devices are not allowed in the test center.
-If you are found to be in possession of any of these devices before, during or after the test administration, your device may be inspected and/or confiscated and you will be dismissed from the test.
+- Cell phones, smartphones (e.g., Android, BlackBerry, iPhone), tablets, PDAs and other electronic, listening, recording, scanning or photographic devices are not allowed in the test center.
+If you are found to be in possession of any of these devices before, during or after the test administration (including breaks), your device may be inspected and/or confiscated and you will be dismissed from the test.
 Your test fees will be forfeited and your scores will be canceled, even if dismissal is not enforced on the day of the test.
 Test administrators are not permitted to collect and hold cell phones or any other devices.

 - Personal items other than identification documents are not allowed in the testing room.
 You will be required to follow the procedures set by the test center for storage of your personal belongings.
 You may also be asked to empty your pockets.
 Storage space is limited, so plan accordingly.
 You will not have access to your personal items during the test.
 Personal items such as hats, scarves, jackets and outerwear that are taken into the testing room are subject to inspection by the test administrator.
 Failure to comply may result in dismissal from the test and/or cancellation of scores.

-- You may be asked to remove your watch and to store it during the test administration.
+- Some types of watches (e.g., calculator, computing, digital, watches with alarms, stop watches) are not allowed in the test room; you may be asked to remove your watch and store it during the administration.

 - Neither ETS nor the test centers assume any responsibility whatsoever for personal items or devices that you choose to bring into the test center.